matt-harvey/tabulo/README.md

 row; and the second the represents formatted string value of that cell, i.e. the cell content after any processing by the [formatter](#formatting-cell-values) (if any).
-If the content of a cell is wrapped over multiple lines, then the `styler` will be called once per line, so that each line of the cell will have the escape sequence applied separately (ensuring the stying doesn't bleed into neighbouring cells).
+If the content of a cell is wrapped over multiple lines, then the `styler` will be called once per line, so that each line of the cell will have the escape sequence applied to it separately (ensuring the stying doesn't bleed into neighbouring cells).

 If you want to apply colours or other styling to the content of a column header, as opposed